-- GN4-2 (Multi-gigabit Pan-European Research and Education Network) - Multi-gigabit Pan-European Research and Education Network, a new generation of GÉANT projects which will be carried out under the auspices of FPA (Framework Partnership Agreement).
-The GÉANT Project has grown during its iterations (GN1, GN2, GN3, GN3plus, GN4-1) to incorporate not just the award-winning 500Gbps pan-European network, but also a catalogue of advanced, user-focused services, and a successful programme of innovation that is pushing the boundaries of networking technology to deliver real impact to over 50 million users.
-The current project phase, GN4-2, is a 32-month project beginning 1 May 2016 and ending 31 December 2018.
+- GN4-3 (Multi-gigabit Pan-European Research and Education Network) - Multi-gigabit Pan-European Research and Education Network, a new generation of GÉANT projects which will be carried out under the auspices of FPA (Framework Partnership Agreement).
+The GÉANT Project has grown during its iterations (GN1, GN2, GN3, GN3plus, GN4-1, GN4-2) to incorporate not just the award-winning 500Gbps pan-European network, but also a catalogue of advanced, user-focused services, and a successful programme of innovation that is pushing the boundaries of networking technology to deliver real impact to over 50 million users.
+The current project phase, GN4-3, is a 48-month project beginning 1 January 2019 and ending 31 December 2022.

 - E-learning Platform for Innovative Product Development – ELPID is financed through the Erasmus+ EU's programme to support education, training, youth and sport in Europe (2014 - 2020).
 Through this project the existing e-learning infrastructure is to be enhanced to foster the requirements of project-based learning (PBL) courses.
 The methodology for customising and implementing this model will be applied onto other courses.
 Five partners from four countries are coordinated by The University of Zagreb, Faculty of Mechanical Engineering.
 SRCE as project partner, will participate in the activities of establishment and enhancement of the e-learning infrastructure i.e. e-learning system with additional technical capabilities.
 Project has started in September 2018 and the estimated duration of the project is 36 months.